Four sets of dual natures determine whether your Medicaid plan will cover wisdom teeth removal for adults in 2022.

 Managed Care Organization

-The Managed Care Organization (MCO) chosen by your state is the final authority determining whether your Medicaid plan will pay for the removal of bony-impacted wisdom teeth.
+The Managed Care Organization (MCO) chosen by your state is the final authority determining whether your Medicaid plan will pay for removing bony-impacted wisdom teeth.

 An MCO is a private third-party company that administers claims processing for the health insurance component.
-Submit the letter of medical necessity composed by your oral surgeon to the MCO printed in bold letters on your member ID card.
+Submit your oral surgeon’s letter of medical necessity to the MCO printed in bold letters on your member ID card.

 - Aetna Better Health: CA, FL, IL, KS, KY, LA, MD, MI, NJ, NY, OH, PA, TX, WV, VA